Is this the Siri of toilets? A pristine voice-operated public restroom opens in Tokyo

 If you’re feeling in the mood, Hi Toilet can even play some music for you.
 “A lot of people using public facilities run the tap water or flush only to muffle the sound when they’re doing their business,” explains Sato.
 “It’s an incredible waste of water and not at all sustainable.”
 The music takes care of that, but Sato says there’s another reason behind it.

 A 2018 Japanese study found that a music frequency of 528 Hz has an especially strong stress-reducing effect, even with only five minutes of exposure.
 “It is said that the 528 Hz frequency stimulates bowel movements,” he explains.
-“If you tell the toilet to play therapeutic music, it will start playing music of this frequency.”
+The user can choose between ten genres including hip-hop, classical, and what Sato calls “therapootic music,” which taps into that frequency.

 Kazoo’s idea for a hands-free toilet came well before the pandemic brought hygiene into the spotlight.
 A 2015 report on bathroom behavior found that 60% of users were stepping on toilet levers to flush.
 Half of them were opening the door with toilet paper, and 30% were avoiding hand contact as much as possible, and using their elbows.
 The report was focused on public restrooms across Europe and the U.S., but Sato says he has seen similar behaviors in Tokyo.